 18 HIPAA Identifiers for PHI

 Healthcare organizations must collect patient data to complete business functions, therefore understanding HIPAA compliance requirements is essential.
 Understanding how to secure protected health information (PHI) and what constitutes PHI is a large portion of what it means to be HIPAA compliant.
-PHI is any individually identifying health information, categorized into 18 HIPAA patient identifiers.
+PHI is any individually identifying health information, categorized into 18 patient identifiers under HIPAA.

 The Department of Health and Human Services (HHS) lists the 18 HIPAA identifiers as follows: